zkarnin/density_sketch/response.md

 *3.B) Similarly, bounds for multiplicative error in matrix column subset selection are of the order of d/eps.
 Here we achieve d^(1/2)/eps, but for additive bound.
 How does this result compares to existing work e.g. in spectral graph sparsification.*

-We have corresponded about this topic with experts in these areas including Chris Musco, Nikhil Srivastava, and Nikhil Bansal.
+We have corresponded about this topic with experts in these areas including Christopher Musco, Nikhil Srivastava, and Nikhil Bansal.
 These appear to be new results that don’t quite stack against existing work due to the different kind of bounds (additive) they produce.
 They do, however, greatly overperform matrix concentration-based sampling results (which is unsurprising and therefore not boasted in the paper)

 *If there are computationally efficient (i.e. at least poly(n)) algorithms that could be extracted from this framework, it should be discussed in the paper, at least at the level of conjectures.*